SycuroLab/metqc/README.md

 | srprism_ref | Index for srprism (part of bmtagger), should be a reference.srprism prefix, see above link for more info | `"hg19_rRNA_mito_Hsapiens_rna_reference.srprism"` |
 | run_bbmap | Whether or not to run bbmap | `FALSE` |
 | bbmap_ref | Name of reference fasta for bbmap to align reads | `"/home/refs.hs37.fa"` |
+| bbmap_ref_index | This is the host reference to which the reads are mapped to calculate insert size

 ## Parameters you must double check!!!
 1) list_files